NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 **>insert screenshot here<**

-In case you want to try out the feature first before you commit yourself to encoding your files, I uploaded 2 songs for you, already in Atrac3+:
+In case you want to try out the feature first before you commit yourself to encoding your files, we provide 2 songs for you, already in Atrac3+:
 - **>insert link to file1 here<**
 - **>insert link to file2 here<**

+Tip: Some games have their official soundtrack encoded in Atrac3+.
+Try extracting a radio station file from GTA and loading it as a custom song in TOCA Race Driver 2.

 ### Grand Theft Auto: Liberty City Stories & Vice City Stories